patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 5. Loading to data warehouse (Bigquery) as cleaned data with a Native table way from staging area.
 6. Loading to data warehouse (Bigquery) as cleaned data with an External table way from staging area.
 7. Loading to another Postgres database as cleaned data.
-8. Clearing data in staging area (GCP bucket). **(this will not be used since we will implement an external table that requires the source file to be exist)**
+8. Clearing data in staging area (GCP bucket). **(this will not be used since we will implement an external table that requires the source file to be exists)**

 After we wrote the DAG script, we're gonna test our DAG by initating docker compose again, and go to `localhost:8080` in web browser, get ready to trigger DAG and see if our DAG worked successfully.